asadprodhan/blastdbbuilder/README.md

 The GUI provides a guided desktop interface for building customised BLASTn databases without requiring command-line experience.

+Two database-building workflows are available:

+-   **Reference Genomes** --- download selected NCBI RefSeq genome collections and build a customised BLASTn database

+-   **Local FASTA Database** --- build a BLASTn database directly from local `.fasta`, `.fa`, `.fna`, or `.fas` files

+For local FASTA collections, a single FASTA file can be used directly, while multiple FASTA files can be concatenated before database construction.

 It wraps the same reproducible backend as the CLI while offering an interactive environment suitable for diagnostics laboratories, teaching